eorev/webstore/README.md

     Phil is attempting to purchase a product on the site

     Phil's main barrier is that he is not sure if the product is the right one for him

+    -  Bob(Admin)
+    Bob is a store owner

+    Bob is attempting to add a product to the site

+    Bob's main barrier is that he is unsure of how to add a product to the site